arieivs/42/2_server/README.md

 ## ❓ What is... everything??
 Let's try to give some meaning to some of the strange names mentioned in the subject:

+### Wget
-**[Wget](https://www.gnu.org/software/wget/)**: allows you get files via the HTTP(S) and FTP(S) protocols - we will use it to get the necessary files for PHPMyAdmin and WordPress.
+[Wget](https://www.gnu.org/software/wget/) allows you get files via the HTTP(S) and FTP(S) protocols - we will use it to get the necessary files for PHPMyAdmin and WordPress.

+### HTTP Server
-**[HTTP Server](https://medium.com/@gabriellamedas/the-http-server-explained-c41380307917)**: server software which receives requests and sends responses following the HTTP protocol.
+An [HTTP Server](https://medium.com/@gabriellamedas/the-http-server-explained-c41380307917) is a server software which receives requests and sends responses following the HTTP protocol.

+### Proxy Sever
-**[Proxy Sever](https://www.varonis.com/blog/what-is-a-proxy-server/)**: (proxy is the authority to represent someone or do something on their behalf) a proxy server is an intermediate sever between the end-user/client and the sever where the website is hosted, so all traffic between these two flows through the proxy.
+Proxy is the authority to represent someone or do something on their behalf.
+A [Proxy Sever](https://www.varonis.com/blog/what-is-a-proxy-server/) is an intermediate sever between the end-user/client and the sever where the website is hosted, so all traffic between these two flows through the proxy.
 The proxy server can be:
 * Forward: on the client side
 * Reverse: on the server side